REGISTER ONLINE starting April 3, 2023!

 Dear Cedar Falls Parents/Guardians:

-Children must be five years old by September 15 th of the school year for which they are enrolling.
+Children must be five years old on or before September 15th of the school year for which they are enrolling.
 Kindergarten standards, assessment and reporting activities will be applied to this classroom, but students will be given more time for learning.
 If a student in Kindergarten Prep exceeds the expectations at the end of the year, he/she could be recommended for first grade.
 In the state of Iowa, a transitional kindergarten program is considered a form of retention for those students who enroll in kindergarten the following year.
-At the end of the school year, staff will work with the parent and/or guardians to determine if your child will move to kindergarten or 1 st grade.
+At the end of the school year, staff will work with the parent and/or guardians to determine if your child will move to kindergarten or 1st grade.

 Kindergarten Prep will follow the same calendar and hours as the Cedar Falls Elementary School kindergarten program.
 Breakfast and supervision begins at 8:30 a.m.
 The instructional day begins at 8:45 a.m. and school is dismissed at 3:45 p.m., except for Wednesdays when school is dismissed at 1:50 p.m.

-Pre-registration will be available on-line until April 15, 2020.
 The class will have approximately 20 students.
 Preference will be given based on previous educational experiences and birthdates in the early fall and summer.
 If we have several requests for the program, we may ask you to bring your child in for a short assessment.
-We anticipate notifying parents/guardians by mid-May if the child has been accepted into the Kindergarten Prep program.
+We anticipate notifying parents/guardians around May 1, if their child has been accepted into the Kindergarten Prep program.

 What is a Kindergarten Prep Program?